sabnzbd/sabnzbd/README.md

 ============================================

 # WARNING

+!!!
+CURRENTLY THIS BRANCH IS NOT STABLE, DUE TO THE TRANSITION TO UNICODE !!!

 This Unicode release is not compatible with 0.7.x queues!

 There is also an issue with upgrading of the "sabnzbd.ini" file.
 Make sure that you have a backup!

+Saved queues may not be compatible after updates.

 ----